zospm/zospm/README.md

 # zospm
 _zospm_ is an experimental idea for z/OS package management.

-_zospm_ lets you search, secure, install and configure software on z/OS using a prescriptive approach, especially with respect to naming conventions for the software.
+_zospm_ lets you search, download, install and configure software on z/OS using a prescriptive approach, especially with respect to naming conventions for the software.

 ***zospm Development Philosophy***